Minecraft-TA/TotalDebug/README.md

-# Code Viewer
+# Total Debug
-Allows you to view the decompiled classes of Blocks, Tile Entities and more while you're in-game.
+Forge mod providing useful utilities when automating to the extreme.

-Requires Git to be installed on the server side!
+- Allows you to view the decompiled classes of Blocks, Tile Entities and more while you're in-game.